alading/ClickThroughImageView/README.md

         android:layout_width="match_parent"
         android:layout_height="match_parent"
         android:clickable="true"
-        android:src="@drawable/deadpool"
-	cti:keyingcolor="@color/color_key"
-        />
+        android:src="@drawable/deadpool"  <-- It should be your drawable resource cti:keyingcolor="@color/color_key"  <-- It should the color key which will not reponse click />
 ```

 color_key will define the click through area.
-If it does not set, any non-opaque area could be click through.
+If it does not set, any transparent area is click through.

 ## Sample